Life is a wreck, a crash, an accident in process.

 He’s French, so he has to be.

 Humanity has risen to the top of the food chain – apparently – because it has elevated the art of self- and other-deception as the most important skill for survival and success.
-We want to be deceived, as some people would phrase it, and many people will be happy to deceive you.
+We want to be deceived (Mundus Vult Decipi, as they say in Latin) and many people will be quite happy to deceive you.

 Hey, they are only trying to help you.

-What was once simply one among many traits of the overall adaptive strategy humans employed to survive, self- and other-deception is now the fundamental “truth” of human existence.
+What was once simply one among many traits of the overall adaptive strategies humans employ to survive, self- and other-deception is now the fundamental “truth” of human existence.
 Lies bring power.
 The bigger, the better.
+Truth is relative you are told.

 You cannot escape the debacle of the smashing conclusion of the crash which is your life.
 That is to say, the crash which always ends in the demise of the driver.